Myers-LeCroy Scholars Endowed Scholarship

 Visit https://www.foundation.dcccd.edu/scholarship-and-students/event-scholarships for details.

-- Must be a DCCCD student attending either Brookhaven College, Cedar Valley College, Eastfield College, El Centro College, Mountain View College, North Lake College or Richland College during the period of award.
+- Must be a DCCCD student attending either Brookhaven College, Cedar Valley College, Eastfield College, El Centro College, Mountain View College, North Lake College or Richland College during the period of the award.

 - Must be in good academic standing with a minimum cumulative GPA of 3.0 or B average.